How to fund an extension? A guide to the costs & finance of more space

 How much can you borrow for an extension?

-At MFS, how much you can borrow will depend on the work you are carrying out.
+At Market Financial Solutions, how much you can borrow will depend on the work you are carrying out.
 If you are planning to carry out a large extension/conversion project, you will need permitted development finance.
 This funding can stretch to £20,000,000.

 Light development loans are typically used for smaller refurbishments that do not require planning permission.
 We can provide up to £10,000,000 for these kinds of projects.